-Humber River Hospital’s Command Centre – Outcomes and Generation 3
+Humber River Health’s Command Centre – Outcomes and Generation 3

 The Command Centre at Humber is the first in Canada and started with the goal to move to highly reliable care and address some common issues that most hospitals face including long wait times, capacity challenges, poor patient flow and slow bed turnover, often challenged resource planning, as well as inadequate access to real-time information and analysis.

 The solution: a Command Centre.

 The Command Centre brings together data, analytics and human input to support patient safety and better health outcomes.
 It is a centralized operating system that utilizes operational and clinical data that is already being collected across the hospital so that more informed decisions can be made on how to improve overall efficiency and deliver better care.
 Different professionals within the Command Centre are able to monitor various aspects of the hospital through clinical applications or analytic tiles, displayed on the Wall of Analytics, which are comprised of large monitors at the front of the centre.
 These tiles combine real-time data, early warning systems, machine learning and predictive analytics in an effort to alert staff of changes to patient status and potential risks.

 The tiles themselves are fully customizable and the data and analytics they generate can be tailored to the individual needs of each clinical and operational team for decision-making.
 The information is available when and where needed, already analyzed with actionable prompts to aid the best decision.
 Departments across the hospital contributed to developing the tiles that would be most effective and efficient, including physicians, environmental services staff, front-line nurses, allied health staff and all interdisciplinary staff, among others.
 Humber has used the process of developing the Command Centre capability to engage its staff, clinicians and leadership in a broad change management process resulting in what should be a permanent, sustainable culture of continuous improvement.